oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

 * An Oracle Free Tier, Paid or LiveLabs Cloud Account
 * Active Oracle Cloud Account with available credits to use for Data Science service.

+### Objectives

+In this lab, you will learn how to:
+- Use Oracle Cloud Infrastructure for your Compute needs
+- Deploy resources using Terraform and Ansible
+- Learn about federation, and what's necessary to authenticate a Terraform request
+- Download the datasets we will use

 ## Task 1: Cloud Shell

+First, we need to download the official repository to get access to all the code (Terraform and Ansible code for this step).

 1. From the Oracle Cloud Console, click on **Cloud Shell**.
   ![Cloud Shell Button](images/cloud-shell-button.png)